Ex corde ecclesiae and CDU

 - CDU is a member of the Association of Catholic Colleges and Universities, an organization committed to strengthening its members’ Catholic mission and to fostering collaboration among Catholic colleges and universities.

-- CDU is a member of the Cardinal Newman Society, an organization committed to promoting and defending faithful Catholic education.
+- CDU is the only fully online university recommended by the Cardinal Newman Society, an organization committed to promoting and defending faithful Catholic education.

 “Using modern technology and taking into account contemporary lifestyles, CDU provides its students not merely with information about the faith but with genuine spiritual nourishment for living the faith rooted in prayer and in a living encounter with Christ, the Incarnate Son of God.
 In various ways, CDU prepares its graduates to give reasons for hope to all those whom they are privileged to serve in an array of ministries, including and especially parish and school evangelization and catechetical programs.”